routine needed to run the notebook on Google Colab

 Filter input data has shape: torch.Size([1, 2, 200, 3]) Filter output data has shape: torch.Size([1, 1, 169, 3])

-If we don't want to use the default FeedForward
+If you don't want to use the default FeedForward

-neural network, we can pass a specified torch model in the model
+neural network, you can pass a custom PyTorch model by specifying it in the model

 class SimpleKernel(torch.nn.Module):